rrtk857/AI-Video-and-Image-Generation-System/README.md

 ### Step 3: Update Configuration
 - Add API keys for video and image generation in `main.py`.
-- Update email credentials or notification configurations in `utils.py`.

 ### Step 4: Run the System
 1. Start the video and image generation service: